Algebraic cycles on Gushel-Mukai varieties

 The vector spaces $V_6$, $V_5$, $A$, and~$W$ can be constructed from~$X$ in a functorial way.
 If the context requires it, we write $V_6(X)$, $V_5(X)$, etc.

-Being Fano varieties, GM varieties are rationally connected, by the well-known results of Campana~\cite{Campana} and Koll\'ar--Miyaoka--Mori~\cite{KMM}.
-Further, it is known that for every GM variety~$X/K$ (nonsingular, as always) in characteristic~$0$ we have $\Pic_{X/K} \cong \ZZ$; cf.\ \cite[Lemma~2.29]{DK-GMClassification}.
-(This last result is also true in characteristic~$p$; see~\cite{FuMoonen-TCGMV}.)
+Being Fano varieties, GM varieties are rationally connected, by the well-known results of Campana, see~\cite{Campana}, and Koll\'ar--Miyaoka--Mori, see~\cite{KMM}.
+Further, it is known that for every GM variety~$X/K$ (non-singular, as always, and in characteristic~$0$ by convention), we have $\Pic_{X/K} \cong \ZZ$; \textit{cf.} \cite[Lemma~2.29]{DK-GMClassification}.
+(This last result is also true in characteristic~$p>0$; see~\cite{FuMoonen-TCGMV}.)